 What about septic additives/DIY?

 You may have seen a lot of ads for products you can flush down the toilet or pour down the drain to extend your septic system’s life and break down solids.
 While some work, most don’t.
 We don’t suggest them unless a licensed plumber or septic contractor prescribes them, because these products are designed for residential use.
 They aren’t effective for short-term vacation rentals.
+Hiring a professional for plumbing services, professional septic inspections, and septic tank pumping services is ALWAYS our recommendation.

 If you have any questions about your septic system, please give us a call!
 We can help you navigate the ins and outs, ensure you have a licensed professional, and take care of all the details!
 We’re just a phone call away at 1.800.580.5524!